DaBretema/timetotype/README.md

-# TimeToType
+# TimeToType !
-A quick write game.
+This will grow...